Officers & Committees | Green Party of Kansas City Missouri

 The chapter Coordinating Committee consists of seven officers with voting roles: two co-coordinators, a secretary, a treasurer, an elections officers, an outreach officer and a membership officer, as well as a local chapter representative to the state party who serves an advisory role to, and is not a voting member of, the chapter Coordinating Committee.

-Officers of the Green Party of Kansas City Missouri are elected by ranked choice vote at the first GM of each calendar year.
+Officers of the Green Party of Kansas City Missouri are elected by ranked choice vote at the first General Meeting (GM) of each calendar year.

 OFFICERS